Marufakamallabonno/mcp-poc/README.md

 ### 1. MCP Servers Configuration

-The main configuration file is located at `server/mcpconfig.json`.
+The main configuration file is located at `server/mcpconfig.json` If you want to use it locally.
 Update the paths if needed:

 ```json
 {